 I actually couldn't believe it when I realized I hadn't posted this recipe before.
 It's been a favorite for years, dating way back to my pre-Prep Dish days when I worked as a personal chef.
 My clients always loved it when I made lasagna and these days my little family loves it as well!

 As you'll see below, this Paleo lasagna recipe is quite flexible.
 If you're not Paleo, you can easily add in some gluten free lasagna noodles.
-You can make it with either dairy or cashew cream.
-You can even make it keto friendly or vegetarian!
+You can make it with either Greek yogurt or cashew cream.
+You can even make it vegetarian!

 Make it your own and make extra!
 Lasagna freezes so well and it's one of my favorite dishes to double up on so I always have one ready to go in my freezer.
 I included freezer tips below the recipe.

 Paleo Lasagna w/ Turkey & Zucchini